malekadema/wiki-project/README.md

 ## Usage

-To use the wiki, simply navigate to the `articles` directory and open any of the Markdown files to view the content.
-You can also edit these files to add or modify articles as needed.
+To use the wiki, simply navigate to the `vorlage` directory and open any of the Markdown files to view the content. then copy it to the root, rename it corresponding to your article you want to write and fill it with the needed information

 ## Configuration